pallasite99/Data-Mining-GSU/README.md

 # Data-Mining-GSU
-Implementations for Data Mining assignments completed as part of coursework
+Implementations for Data Mining assignments completed as part of coursework at Georgia State University